My blog posts likely contain affiliate links, including for the Amazon Associates program.

-If you’re planning a trip to Seattle, you might wonder what to pack.
+If you’re planning a trip to Seattle, you have a lot of questions.
 Does it really rain all the time?
 Is everyone a coder dressed in jeans and hoodies?
-What’s the proper wardrobe to fit in but be comfortable during a day of sightseeing???
+What’s the proper wardrobe to fit in with Seattle style but be comfortable during a day of sightseeing???

 Tips to Packing for Travel to Seattle

-Before we launch into my Seattle packing list, here are a few quick tips for packing for a trip to Seattle.
+Before we launch into my Seattle packing list, here are a few quick tips for packing for your first trip to the city of Seattle.
 As usual, my list isn’t meant to be a ‘strict set of required items you must pack;’ feel free to take liberties based on these tips, your own fashion, and the season in which you’re visiting.

-- Though Seattle is known for its rain, Seattle also has great weather, especially in summer.
-I always advise bringing a raincoat/shell if you visit in case the weather isn’t optimal, but I promise: it’s not 100% rainy all the time.
+- Though the western part of Washington State is known for lots of rain, Seattle also has nice weather, especially in summer.
+I always advise bringing a raincoat/shell if you visit in case the Seattle weather isn’t optimal, but I promise: it’s not 100% rainy weather all the time – it’s more likely to be grey skies than raining.

 - Seattle is a prototypical casual West Coast city.
 In most of the cities main industries (tech being the biggest), jeans and a tee are standard work attire.
 As such, you don’t need to glam out unless that’s how you feel most comfortable.